slackapi/bolt-js/docs/_future/deploy_your_app.md

 At this step your app should be live, listening for messages, events, or whatever you have coded up!
 Go ahead and jump into a workspace with your app to test things out!

-If you are using the [Bolt JS Starter Template `future` branch](https://github.com/slack-samples/bolt-js-starter-template/tree/future), now would be a good time to try out a link trigger and workflow.
+If you are using the [Bolt for JavaScript Starter Template `future` branch](https://github.com/slack-samples/bolt-js-starter-template/tree/future), now would be a good time to try out a link trigger and workflow.
 Sending a "hello" message to a channel that your bot is a member of should also elicit a response from your app.

 Sometimes problems arise in the deployment process that can be difficult to spot.
 If your app isn't working, [inspecting the activity logs](#activity-logs) may reveal the source of the problem.